apache/druid/docs/querying/sql-functions.md

 `ARRAY_OF_DOUBLES_SKETCH_METRICS_SUM_ESTIMATE(expr)`

-Computes approximate sums of the values contained within a Tuple sketch
+Computes approximate sums of the values contained within a Tuple sketch.

 ## ASIN